willymcallister/willymcallister.github.io/_topics/topic-natural-and-forced-response.md

 comments: true
 ---

 Capacitors and inductors store energy.
-In circuits with these components the voltage and current change over time as the energy moves around.
+Voltage and current change over time as the energy moves around.

 The *natural response* of a circuit is what it does "naturally," when it has internal stored energy but no outside signals connected.
-When you connect an external energy source to a circuit, the behavior includes both the natural response and a *forced response*.
+When you connect an external energy source, the behavior includes both the natural response and a *forced response*.

 ----

+### Capacitor

 ![]({{ site.baseurl }}{% link i/video.svg %}) [Capacitor i-v equations]({{ site.baseurl }}{% link _videos/capacitor-iv-equations.md %})